Member | Established: 1967 | Member since 1977

 SMO 1: Quality Assurance

 In Malaysia, the Audit Oversight Board (AOB) and the Malaysian Institute of Accountants (MIA) are responsible for establishing and operating quality assurance (QA) mechanisms in the jurisdiction.
-Both systems are reported to be in line with SMO 1 requirements.
+Both systems are reported to be aligned with the requirements of SMO 1.

 Current Status: Sustain